Skip to Content

 How do you tell if your child is struggling with atypical visual processing?

-If vision is okay and there is a visual processing issue then the eyes are sending accurate information to the brain but at some point along the visual pathway, that information is not getting analyzed and processed properly.
+If their vision is okay and there is a visual processing issue, then the eyes are sending accurate information to the brain, but at some point along the visual pathway, that information is not getting analyzed and processed properly.

 Sensory Integration Problems Related to The Visual System

 The following are some of the common signs that your child is struggling with visual processing issues.
-If these apply to your child it’s a good idea to speak to your doctor or an occupational therapist
+If these apply to your child, it’s a good idea to seek an evaluation from an occupational therapist and discuss these challenges with their pediatrician.

 Sensory Discrimination or Perception Issues